mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

 :abbr:`GUIs (Graphical User Interfaces)` change faster than long tutorials like this one can keep up with and :program:`terminal` is our reliable partner in crime and unlikely to change much in the foreseable future.

-For the whole tutorial, you can copy and paste your commands in :program:`terminal`.
+For the whole tutorial, you can copy and paste the commands in :program:`terminal`.
 If it doesn't work, it's either your fault or mine, but surely not the :program:`terminal`\ 's.

 The :program:`terminal`